Updated: Nov 4

 As days grow shorter (and busier!) and feeds are filled with smiling first-day-of-school pics, take a moment to savor these last sweet days of the season.

-Much of my recent work has celebrated these simple joys.
+Much of my recent work has celebrated these simple joys - often en plain air.
 If you are in the St. Louis area this Fall, you have an opportunity to catch my work at a solo show at the Longview Farm House Gallery in Town & Country, September 17 - October 15th.
 You are also warmly invited to a reception September 20th, 5-7 pm.

 What a delight that even after the August heat, the beanfields and Ozark woods remain verdant green!
 As togetherness and summer schedules give way to the frantic pace of school and sports, however, the special joys of summer are already fading to sweet nostalgic memories.